 - In a situation where the least energy for ignition is less than 1,000m, these bags are not at all suitable and hence are best to be avoided.

 Type B bags

 The material used for type B bags is similar to that used for type A as well.
 In fact, quite similar to the type A bag, type B also cannot protect against the flow of static energy.
-However, an added material is added to its formation which a breakdown voltage that is low, enabling the bags to sustain during hazardous Propagating Brush Discharges.
+However, an added material is added to its formation which is a breakdown voltage that is low, enabling the bags to sustain during hazardous Propagating Brush Discharges.
 Yet, they are not termed as ‘anti-static’ in nature.
-Following precautions are essential to keep in mind while using these bags:
+The following precautions are essential to keep in mind while using these bags:

 - Chances of less dangerous electrostatic shocks are likely to happen to operators, get prepared against that.

 - Not to be used in any environment where the dust or the ignition energy exceeds 3mJ.